Skip to main content

 How can I tell how much storage I'm using?

-The Database sidebar shows you the number of keys in your database along with the total storage occupied by your keys and values.
+The Replit Key-Value Store pane tool in the sidebar shows you the number of keys in your store along with the total storage occupied by your keys and values.

-Yes, each Database is private and isolated.
+Yes, each store is private and isolated.
 Every Repl has its own database, and they are not shared among repls.

-How do I share a database across repls?
+How do I share a store across repls?

-The easiest way to do this is to use one Repl as the primary database and have other repls connect to it via web hosting.
+The easiest way to do this is to use one Repl as the primary store and have other repls connect to it via web hosting.
 Here’s an example Repl in Python.

-Any requests sent to the above Repl will operate on its database, so sending requests to it from other repls means that they all share the same information.
+Any requests sent to the above Repl will operate on its store, so sending requests to it from other repls means that they all share the same information.

 Was this helpful?